-Oral care products, such as toothbrushes and toothpaste tubes, can seem nearly impossible to recycle.
-After all, how would a recycler remove all of that extra toothpaste from the tube or dissasemble a toothbrush for recycling?
-Let’s take a closer look at this recycling mystery to get the low-down on how to keep our pearly whites healthy without contributing to landfill waste.
+Oral care products, such as toothbrushes and toothpaste tubes, may seem impossible to recycle.
+After all, how would a recycler remove all of that extra toothpaste from the tube or disassemble a toothbrush for recycling?
+Let’s take a closer look at this recycling mystery to get the low-down on keeping our pearly whites healthy without contributing to landfill waste.

-Oral care products and packaging vary greatly by material and can include different numbered plastics, along with aluminum, steel and nylon.
-In most cases, each of these components must be processed separately – meaning a tricky job for recyclers.
+Oral care products and packaging vary greatly by material and can include different numbered plastics, along with aluminum, steel, and nylon.
+In most cases, each of these components must be processed separately, making a tricky job for recyclers.

-“Toothbrushes are one of the most complicated items that we collect for recycling across the board, simply because they’re made up of three different components,” said Stacey Krauss, U.S. public relations manager for Terracycle, which accepts toothbrushes, toothpaste tubes, mouthwash containers and dental floss packaging through the mail-back Oral Care Brigade.
+“Toothbrushes are one of the most complicated items that we collect for recycling across the board, simply because they’re made up of three different components,” said Stacey Krauss, U.S. public relations manager for TerraCycle, which accepts toothbrushes and oral care product packaging through its mail-back Oral Care Recycling Program.

-After toothbrush components are separated, metals are processed through standard recycling, while nylon and plastics are shredded, cleaned and pelletized for use in Terracycle products – including picnic tables, benches, playground equipment, bike racks and garden tools, Krauss said.
+After toothbrush components are separated, metals are processed through standard recycling.
+The nylon and plastic components are shredded, cleaned, and pelletized for use in manufacturing items ranging from picnic tables and benches to playground equipment and bike racks, among other things, Krauss said.

-After toothpaste tubes are shredded, they pass through a washing cycle – where the pieces are cleaned with water or a simple biocide, a solution that dissolves bio-based materials.
-From there, shredded tubes are dried and enter a pelletizing step, where recycled materials are converted into pellets for use in new products.
+After toothpaste tubes are shredded, they pass through a washing cycle where the pieces are cleaned with water or a simple biocide, a solution that dissolves bio-based materials.
+After cleaning, shredded tubes are dried and enter a pelletizing step, where recycled materials are converted into pellets for use in new products.

 Similar shredding and pelletizing processes are used for salvaging mouthwash containers and dental floss packaging for recycling, Simpson said.